 Identifying and meeting support needs

-Students are offered several opportunities to discuss support needs: on initial application, at interview, at our induction days (Wyke Start), during college Open Evenings throughout the year and at enrolment.
-Students may also be identified by teaching or support staff after they start their programme of study.
-Learning Support Assistants may work with students in the classroom if appropriate or may offer study support tutorials outside the classroom.
-They also offer exam support via liaison with the exams office.
+Learning Support Mentors may work with students in the classroom, if appropriate, or they may offer study support sessions outside the classroom.
 Staff are dedicated to ensuring that all students follow a study programme appropriate to their career aims.
 Teachers will ensure that student support needs are met in the classroom.

 The College has a comprehensive Safeguarding and Child Protection policy which recognises its statutory obligations in providing a safe learning environment.
-There is a designated senior lead for Safeguarding.
-Supplementary policies regarding safeguarding, such as e-safety, are available on the College website.
-The College has an educational visits policy and procedures which includes risk assessments that are centrally managed in line with current guidance and legislation.
+There is a designated senior lead for Safeguarding, Assistant Principal Chris Herring.
+Supplementary policies regarding Safeguarding, such as e-safety, are available on the College website.
+The College has an educational visits policy which includes risk assessments that are centrally managed in line with current guidance and legislation.
 The campus has an onsite drop off and pickup zone located next to the main building.

-The college distributes information about health needs to teaching staff via our electronic system once students have declared a health or disability issue and have agreed to the information being shared.
-Some medication can be stored on site (please speak to Margaret Cordeaux, Learning Support Manager in the first instance about this).
-In some cases study programmes can be modified to accommodate disability or health needs.
-In cases where absences are likely to be lengthy, the college can implement an Extended Absence Plan where support will be provided for the student to complete their courses where possible.
+The College distributes information about health needs to teaching staff via our electronic system once students have declared a health or disability issue and have agreed to the information being shared.
+Some medications can be stored on site (please speak to Julie Lynch, Head of Additional Learning Support, in the first instance about this).
+In some instances, study programmes can be modified to accommodate disabilities or health needs.
+In cases where absences are likely to be lengthy, the College Progress Tutor team can implement a Fit to Study Plan where support will be provided for the student to complete their courses where possible.

-Parents may contact their son or daughter’s tutor at any time by telephone or email to discuss progress.
-The Learning Support Manager can also be contacted to arrange a meeting during the college day or after hours (tel 01482 346347).
-Parents can find out about their son/daughter’s progress and attendance via the parent portal.
-Progress reviews are done several times a year and grades and comments given from all subject areas and from the student’s tutor are sent to parents.
+Parents may contact their son or daughter’s Progress Tutor at any time by telephone or email to discuss progress.
+The Head of Additional Learning Support can also be contacted to arrange a meeting during the College day or after hours (tel.
+01482 346347).
+Parents can also find information relating to their son/daughter’s progress and attendance via the Parent Portal.
+Progress reviews are conducted at several points throughout the academic year and grades and comments are provided from all subject areas as well as from the student’s Progress Tutor, all of which are sent to parents.

-Students who have Learning Support are invited to complete an anonymous questionnaire each year to gather their views on how well they feel supported and provide information regarding how the College can improve its service for them.
+Students who have additional learning needs are invited to complete an anonymous questionnaire each academic year to gather their views on how well they feel supported and provide information regarding how the College can improve its service for them.

 Progress Mentoring and Review

-All students have their progress monitored regularly by progress tutors.
-Parents are also invited to consultation evenings to discuss progress.
-Students with support needs and their parents are invited to discuss any issues in relation to support with the Learning Support Manager, Margaret Cordeaux, who is present at all consultation evenings and College Open Evenings.
-Students who have support complete an Individual Support Plan with a member of the Learning Support Department and this is reviewed twice yearly.
-Parents may be contacted by letter, phone call or email to keep them up to date with support issues regarding their son or daughter.
+All students have their progress monitored regularly by Progress Tutors.
+Parents are also invited to Consultation Evenings to discuss progress.
+Students with additional learning support needs and their parents are invited to discuss any issues in relation to support with the Head of Additional Learning Support, Julie Lynch, who is present at all Consultation Evenings and College Open Evenings.

-The College aims to give support where possible to students in financial hardship.
-College bursaries are available.
+The College aims to provide support where possible to students in financial hardship.
+Means tested College bursaries are available.
 Information can be provided upon request.